Downy vs Hairy Woodpecker: How to Tell the Difference

 Observe Habitat Preferences

+Consider the habitat when comparing a downy vs hairy woodpecker.
 Although downy and hairy woodpeckers share some of the same habitats, downy woodpeckers are more likely to be seen in suburbs and small parks.
 Hairy woodpeckers generally prefer heavily forested areas with large trees.

 Be Wary of Identical Fledglings

 Just after they leave the nest, young downy and hairy woodpeckers can be confusing at first.
 While both downy and hairy woodpecker adult males have a red patch on the back of the head, fledglings have red on top instead.
 Sometimes, especially on young hairy woodpeckers, the patch is yellow, not red.
 Youngsters may have extra black marks on their sides or white back stripes.

 - Serve suet and suet cakes in wire mesh baskets hanging on trees or in holes drilled into logs.

-- Offer peanuts and sunflower seeds in any kind of feeder that allows a place for tree-climbing birds to cling.
+- Offer peanuts and sunflower seeds in any kind of bird feeder that allows a place for tree-climbing birds to cling.